systemiqofficial/steel-iq/docs/dashboard/parallel_workers.md

 ## Technical Architecture

-For developers and system administrators, see [Parallel Simulations Implementation](../../PARALLEL_SIMULATIONS_IMPLEMENTATION.md) for detailed technical documentation including:
+For developers and system administrators, the parallel simulations implementation includes:

 - Database schema and models
 - Process management implementation